 The academic environment is one where girls feel comfortable taking risks and expressing themselves — even if that means being wrong.
 The classroom culture encourages them to ask questions, disagree with the teacher and even argue with each other in order to arrive at a solution or understand a concept more deeply.

-Girls become leaders who learn to work collaboratively, be competitive in a healthy way and ultimately to assume responsibility for their own learning.
+Girls become leaders who learn to work collaboratively, be competitive in a healthy way and ultimately assume responsibility for their own learning.

 How girls’ schools can help your daughter succeed